git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Maschine-Jam.md

 * Record button: Set the function for the record button.
 * Shift + Record button: Set the function for the record button used in combination with Shift.
-* Behaviour on Stop: Sets the action to be executed when playback is stopped with the Play button
+* Behaviour on Pause: Sets the action to be executed when playback is stopped with the Play button

 ### Play and Sequence